Anyaoma/Market_Regime_Prediction_Using_Machine_Learning/README.md

 ![image](https://github.com/user-attachments/assets/b1202b26-4450-4efe-91e5-478e380f8752)

 Feature Engineering: lagged log returns and lagged rolling autocorrelation values in the farthest past showed higher autocorelation with the response variable than the lagged variables in the recent past, hence there was a shift from [1,5,10...] to [20, 40, 60....] spaced lags to avoid multicollinearity.
-*The correlation matrix of the engineered features depicts multicollinearity among the volatility, and RSI variables.
+* Still the correlation matrix of the engineered features depicts multicollinearity among the volatility, and RSI features.

 ![image](https://github.com/user-attachments/assets/15d14179-2694-48f3-b951-dfb6d1ef17d9)